 It was 97° with a feels-like temperature in the 100s.

-It's been lightning all night, but nothing's come of that either.
+It’s been lightning all night, but nothing has come of it.

-Do you know what it's like in these temperatures to sit in a hot car with no air conditioning running?
+Do you know what it feels like in this heat to sit in a car without the air conditioning on?

 I was soaked in sweat by the time she came out.